isaacs/gist-cli/README.md

 It'll dump some JSON, which contains a token inside of it.

+If you are using two factor authentication `curl` won't work, then simply create a token at https://github.com/settings/tokens with only the `gist` scope selected.

 You can put the configs in git like this:

 ```